Berg0162/Tacx-Dongle-VS/docs/Troubleshooting.md

 Zwift will ignore the dongle, preventing the repeated USB resets that occur when it tries to probe serial devices.

 ⚠️ Uploads via Arduino IDE: not possible directly after flashing this mode.
-To reprogram the dongle, press BOOT to enter the ESP32-S3 bootloader. see:
+To reprogram the dongle, press BOOT to enter the ESP32-S3 bootloader.
+[See](https://github.com/Berg0162/Tacx-Dongle-VS/blob/main/docs/Troubleshooting.md#-safe-boot--reflashing-guide)

 When the directive is **not** defined, the sketch builds in "normal" mode.
 In this mode the USB interface remains a normal CDC serial device: